Canadian Alliance: Background

+Foundation

-In 2000, following the second of the two United Alternative conventions, the party voted to dissolve in favour of a new party: the "Canadian Conservative Reform Alliance."
+In 2000, following the second of the two United Alternative conventions, the party voted to form a new party, the "Canadian Conservative Reform Alliance".
 After the convention, the Reform Party applied to change its name, short name, and logo; this application was granted by the Chief Electoral Officer of Canada, retroactive to March 27, 2000.
-As of that date, what used to be the Reform Party of Canada was registered as the Canadian Reform Conservative Alliance.
-The newly-named party's platform was a mixture of the PC and Reform platforms.
-However, it was in fact a renamed and enlarged Reform Party.
-Former Reform members dominated the new party; with few exceptions, the Reform caucus in the Commons essentially became the Alliance caucus.
-Mulroney called the party "Reform in pantyhose", and some opponents referred to the party as the "Reform Alliance" to enforce this perception.
+As of that date, what used to be the Reform Party of Canada was used as a vehicle to adopt the new name, and re-registered as the Canadian Reform Conservative Alliance.
+The newly named party's platform was a mixture of the PC and Reform platforms.
+However, former Reform members dominated the new party — with few exceptions, the Reform caucus in the Commons essentially became the Alliance caucus.
+Brian Mulroney called the party "Reform in pantyhose", and some opponents referred to the party as the "Reform Alliance" to enforce this perception.

-Media covering the convention quickly pointed out that if one added the word "Party" to the end of the party's name, the resulting initials were "CCRAP" (humorously pronounced "see-crap" or just "crap") even though it, like the Bloc, didn't actually have the word party in its name.
+Media covering the convention quickly pointed out that if one added the word "Party" to the end of the party's name, the resulting initials were "CCRAP" (humorously pronounced "see-crap" or just "crap"); this was despite the fact that the Canadian Alliance never actually had the word party in its name.
 One day later, the party changed its official name to the "Canadian Reform Conservative Alliance".
 However, it was almost always called simply "the Canadian Alliance" (which was accepted on first reference in most media outlets) or "the Alliance".
 However, the "CCRAP" nickname was still used by its opponents.
-Deborah Grey, the deputy leader of Reform, was chosen as the new party's interim leader, becoming the first female Leader of the Opposition in Canadian history.

-The federal Progressive Conservatives under Joe Clark refused to participate in these talks, but there was strong support from many provincial Tories, especially in Ontario and Alberta.
-Subsequently, at the new party's first leadership convention, Manning was defeated by Stockwell Day, longtime Treasurer (finance minister) of Alberta.
-One Progressive Conservative senator, Gerry St. Germain, joined the new party in October 2000, becoming the Alliance's only member of the Senate.
+Deborah Grey, the deputy leader of Reform, was chosen as the new party's interim leader, becoming the first female leader of the Opposition in Canadian history.
+Subsequently, at the new party's first leadership convention, Manning was defeated by Stockwell Day, treasurer (finance minister) of Alberta.
+One Progressive Conservative senator, Gerry St. Germain, joined the new party in October 2000, becoming the Alliance's first (and, ultimately, only) member of the Senate.